jvsteiner/lambdatail/README.md

 sls invoke --function start --data '{"time":1}'
 ```

-This will bring up the service for one second - not too useful, but it's a start.
+The time parameter configures, in seconds, how long the lambda function will execute form and therefore, how long the Tailscale node will work.
+The above invocation will bring up the service for one second - not too useful, but it's a start.
+You can pass in any number, but Lambda is limited to 15 minutes, or 900 seconds.

 You can change the amount of time the service is up by changing the `time` parameter.